Dual Battery Solar Charge Controller

 - There are two battery charging ports on this charge controller with automatic charging of the main battery and support charging for the secondary battery with overcharge protection.

 Reverse current blocking4: Solar panels send current in one direction when working in full sunlight.
 At night slight current is reversed which can cause discharge from the battery.
-A charge controller has a semiconductor or a transistor which makes current to flow in only one direction and blocks reverse current.
+A charge controller has a semiconductor or a transistor that makes current flow in only one direction and blocks reverse current.

 Protection from overload4: If the current flowing in a circuit is higher than it can safely handle, this causes overload which can be hazardous.
 Charge controllers have overload protection installed, which disconnects the battery from the load in such a condition.